Noi the Albino: DVD details

-The extras on the DVD reveal that the director prefers less professional actors and ambiguity.
+The extras on the DVD reveal that the director prefers amateur actors and ambiguity.
 He was not at all trying to portray real life in the village; he was trying to tell a fantasy story about an alien.

 Within the movie the recurring tropical theme seems to connect to Hawaii, but the repeated beach picture that comes alive at the end was actually filmed in Cuba; the director imagines that a sequel might be filmed there.